Smooth numbers with few non-zero binary digits: Proof of Theorem

-Thus, at least one of the $T$ odd $n$-bit $n^A$-smooth numbers not only has a string of $m$ consecutive zeros, which is by construction, but also has at least a proportion of $\gamma$ zeros among the remaining $n-m$ digits.
-That is, its binary expansion contains at least
+Thus, at least one of the $T$ odd $n$-bit $n^A$-smooth numbers not only has a string of $m$ consecutive zeros, which is by construction, but also has at least a proportion of $\rho$ zeros among the remaining $n-m$ digits.
+That is, we see from~\eqref{eq:mu mu0} that its binary expansion contains at least